egeakman/ftc-docs-bootstrapper/README.md

 # ftc-docs-bootstrapper

-This repository contains the scripts and data used to bootstrap a new translation of the FTC documentation.
+This repository contains the scripts and data used to bootstrap a new translation of the FIRS Tech Challenge documentation.

 ## Installation